MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 ## Prerequisites

-Microsoft Places requires one of the following subscriptions:
+Microsoft Places Preview requires one of the following subscriptions:

 - Microsoft 365 Business Standard
 - Microsoft 365 Business Premium
 - Microsoft 365 or Office 365 (E1, E3, E5)
 - Microsoft 365 or Office 365 (A1, A3, A5)

+More information on feature availability by license type will be shared as we get closer to general availability.

 Before onboarding Microsoft Places, ensure the completion of the following prerequisites for a streamlined deployment: